-- 1. Define a synthesis project with all source files defined

-- 2. Specify IICE parameters/HAPS settings
+- 1. Specify IICE parameters/HAPS settings

-- 3. Select signals to sample
+- 2. Select signals to sample

-- 4. Select breakpoints to instrument
+- 3. Select breakpoints to instrument

-- 5. Optionally include the original HDL source
+- 4. Optionally include the original HDL source

 To include the original HDL source with the exported design files, open the Instrumentor Preferences dialog box and enable the Save original source in instrumentation directory check box.
 If the original source is to be encrypted, additionally check the Use encryption check box.